Tarek-Hegazy/Tarek-Hegazy/README.md

 ### 💡 About Me

 🎓 I’ve completed a professional internship at **Information Technology Institute (ITI)**
-🧑‍💻 I studied and built projects in the **Frontend Development Track**
+🧑‍💻 I studied and built projects in the **Frontend and Cross Platform Track**
 💪 I’ve worked with: **React, React Native, Redux Toolkit, Flutter, Dart, Firebase, MUI, Node.js, PWA, and JS packaging tools**
 🎮 I'm also a weekend gamer
 📫 Reach me on: **tarek95506@gmail.com**